-Cow’s milk is an good or excellent source of nine essential nutrients, including protein, calcium, vitamins A and D, vitamin B12, riboflavin (B2), niacin, phosphorus and pantothenic acid.
-Whether it’s fat-free, low-fat, lactose-free or flavored, the Food and Drug Administration mandates that cow’s milk is not only safe to drink, but that it meets a standard of identity – meaning that it contains all of these nutrients in the same amounts in every glass.
-Non-dairy milks have no standard nutrient composition, so their nutritional content may vary from brand to brand.
-Additionally, some non-dairy alternatives are supplemented with nutrients naturally found in milk while their nutritional impact has not been thoroughly studied.
-Cow’s milk is naturally nutrient-rich and backed by decades of research.
+Milk is a good or excellent source of nine essential nutrients, including protein, calcium, vitamins A and D, vitamin B12, riboflavin (B2), niacin, phosphorus and pantothenic acid.
+Whether it’s fat-free, low-fat, lactose-free or flavored, the Food and Drug Administration mandates that cow’s milk not only be safe to drink, but that it meets a standard of identity – meaning that it contains all of these nutrients in the same amounts, in every glass of milk, every time, in every brand, from every store.
+Nondairy milks have no standard nutrient composition, so their nutrient compositions may vary from brand to brand.
+Additionally, some nondairy alternatives are supplemented with nutrients naturally found in milk.

 As a registered dietitian, I compare foods based on the company they keep.
 While calories play a role in overall nutrition, they aren’t the only thing to judge.
-Here are a few things to keep in mind:
+Here are a few other nutritional considerations:

-Calcium: Among milk’s unique package of nutrients, its naturally occurring calcium is readily absorbed by our bodies.
-While some milk alternatives may contain more calcium per serving than cow’s milk, the bioavailability of the calcium used for fortification needs to be taken into account.
-When comparing cow’s milk with non-dairy milk alternatives, it’s important to consider both the quantity and quality of the essential nutrients contained in each.
+Calcium: In addition to milk’s unique package of nutrients, its naturally occurring calcium is readily absorbed by our bodies.
+This is not always true of the various forms of calcium that may be used for fortification purposes.
+So, when comparing nondairy milk alternatives, it’s important to consider both the quantity and quality of the essential nutrients contained in each.

 Return on Investment, Guaranteed

 At 25 cents or less per cup, milk is a nutritious bargain and a great return on investment.
-When looking at cost per serving, which of these beverages is most affordable?
+Most nondairy milk alternatives are twice the cost of milk.

-Milk is a natural product without added sugars, stabilizers or flavorings, which are often found in the ingredient list of non-dairy milk alternatives.
-Typically, milk has three ingredients – milk, vitamin A and vitamin D. Take a look at the ingredient lists of non-dairy alternatives and compare them to cow’s milk – you may be surprised at what you find.
+Milk is a natural product without added sugars, stabilizers or flavorings, which are often found in the ingredient list of nondairy milk alternatives.
+Typically, milk has three ingredients – milk, vitamin A and vitamin D. Take a look at the ingredient lists of the nondairy alternatives and compare them to milk – you may be surprised at what you find.

 A Solution for Lactose Intolerance

-Even if you are lactose intolerant, many options exist that allow you to enjoy the nutrition and health benefits of dairy without having to ditch it for a non-dairy alternative.
-Whether it’s choosing lactose-free milk or other dairy foods that are naturally lower in lactose, like yogurt or natural cheeses (such as cheddar, Swiss or mozzarella), there is a solution for everyone in the dairy case.
+Even if you are lactose intolerant, many options exist that allow you to enjoy the benefits of dairy without having to ditch it for a nondairy alternative.
+Whether it’s lactose-free milk or choosing other dairy foods that are naturally lower in lactose, such as yogurt or natural cheese such as cheddar, Swiss or mozzarella, there is a solution for everyone in the dairy case.